fortrabbit/legal/sub-processors.md

 ## Status updates

 Accounts can subscribe — via opt-in — to fortrabbit service status updates for downtimes and incidents.
-This optional service is provided by **Statuspage** from Atlassian.
-It is possible to subscribe by e-mail, SMS or RSS feed.
+This optional service is provided by **SorryApp**.
+It is possible to subscribe by e-mail, Slack.
 It is available under [status.fortrabbit.com](http://status.fortrabbit.com).
+For the e-mail subscriptions **Mailgun** is used.

 ## Recruitment software